 In the end, the benefits highly outweighed the costs.
 I used the extra hour I got to work on this blog, so if you see the production to start going down I may have slipped back into my old sleep pattern.
 It has been a few weeks later (the challenge was conducted in November) and I’ve still been maintaining my early mornings.
 How long will it last?
 We are expecting a baby in March, so I’m guessing up until this date.
 This might throw a wrench into my sleep pattern for awhile, but I leave knowing the challenge was a success and is worth starting again when life gets back on track.

 Good Luck with your own 6 a.m.
 Challenge!!
+Hope you enjoyed learning how to wake up early.
 I’d love to hear if you are interested in accepting the challenge and the benefits it will bring you.
 What are you going to do with your extra time in the morning?

 “Waking up to the Morning Alarm” Image courtesy of winnond/FreeDigitalPhotos.net